CreateSchema - Create a gene-by-gene schema

 In most cg/wg/pg/ag MLST schemas, contrary to MLST schemas, each locus corresponds to a coding sequence (CDS).
 However, depending on the allele calling algorithm, the alleles called for a given locus can be CDSs or best matches to existing CDSs without enforcing the need for the identified allele to be a CDS.

-In chewBBACA, schemas are composed of loci defined by CDSs and, by default, all the called alleles of a given locus are CDSs as defined by Prodigal (for chewBBACA<=3.2.0) or Pyrodigal (for chewBBACA>=3.3.0) (it is also possible to provide FASTA files with CDSs and the --cds parameter to skip the gene prediction step with Prodigal).
+In chewBBACA, schemas are composed of loci defined by CDSs and, by default, all the called alleles of a given locus are CDSs as defined by Prodigal (for chewBBACA<=3.2.0) or Pyrodigal (for chewBBACA>=3.3.0) (it is also possible to provide FASTA files with CDSs and the --cds parameter to skip the gene prediction step).
 The use of Prodigal or Pyrodigal, instead of simply ensuring the presence of start and stop codons, adds an extra layer of confidence in identifying the most probable CDS for each allele.
 Because of this approach there may be variability in the size of the alleles identified by chewBBACA and by default a threshold of +/-20% of the mode of the size of the alleles of a given locus is used to identify a locus as present.

 Create a wgMLST schema